-Query Generation Source - allows selecting any of 3 available generation sources:
+Queue Generation Source - allows selecting any of 5 available generation sources:

 1. Page types

-Page Types - If you select 'Page Types' as a query generation source, you can choose which pages should be warmed.
-Drag and drop pages to prioritize pages for the warming queue depending on their importance.
+Page Types - If you select 'Page Types' as a queue generation source, you can choose which pages should be warmed.
+Drag and drop pages to prioritize them for the warming depending on their importance.

-XML Sitemap with Pages Priority- The option requires a valid XML sitemap located in your Magento 2 root folder.
+Sitemap XML- The option requires a valid XML sitemap located in your Magento 2 root folder.
 Also, set the relative path to the Sitemap XML file on your server.

 Text file with one link per line - You can use a custom text file with a list of links to be crawled (one link per line).
 Specify the file path on your server.